mattiacantalu/Nokia_N900_NITDroid/README.md

 OR

-a.2) Copy NITDroid-Installer_0.2.8-8.deb to /home/user/MyDocs
+b.2) Copy NITDroid-Installer_0.2.8-8.deb to /home/user/MyDocs
 > dpkg -i NITDroid-Installer_0.2.8-8.deb

 DO NOT LAUNCH THE INSTALLER

-b) Close XTerm
+c) Close XTerm

-c) Reopen XTerm and type the following commands:
+d) Reopen XTerm and type the following commands:

 > root